 Lost your list of dining reservations or left it back in your resort room?
 No problem!
 Head to the nearest Guest Relations location or visit your Resort’s Front Desk where they will be able to print out your entire dining itinerary or access them online via ‘My Disney Experience’ web site or app.

 At the parks, RFID enable devices, either a MagicBand bracelet or Card will allow guests to tap the device against the sensor at the register to pay the bill either with cash or with any Dining Plan entitlements that may have been purchased.
-Visit our Guide to Disney’s MyMagic+ page to learn about this new technology.
+Visit our Guide to Disney’s MyMagic+ page to learn about this technology.

 Last Minute Reservations